Robust Adversarial Attacks Detection based on Explainable Deep Reinforcement Learning For UAV Guidance and Planning: Related Work

 Xiang et al.(2018)\cite{xiang2018pca} set out a robot pathfinding task to test their adversarial detector.
 They designed their detector to consider five factors, energy point gravitation, key point gravitation, path gravitation, included angle, and the placid point.
 Using the data points, they calculate the probability of an adversarial attack on the robot.
 This method gained a precision of around 70\% detection.

+Though not using a DRL scheme in Fidel et al.(2020)\cite{fidel2020explainability}, the authors use the explanations generated by SHAP values to detect adversarial attacks upon an image classifier.
+The SHAP values generate a pattern that is unidentifiable as a particular class.
+Thus any pattern that falls outside this class can be detected as an attack.
+Their attack detection model consists of a fully connected network of four layers and produces detection rates ranging from 12.6\% to 100\% depending on the dataset and the type of adversarial attack considered.
+Most attacks are detected at a rate of over 90\%, with only a few specific cases below that.

-Researchers have used LSTM networks to detect adversarial attacks upon Distributed Denial of Service (DDoS).
+As this paper looks to use an LSTM network to detect adversarial attacks in a UAV guidance system, researchers have used LSTM networks to detect Distributed Denial of Service (DDoS)\cite{9288358} attacks on networks.
 These LSTM detectors have shown to be more robust than other network types because of the network's discrete property and the input samples' utility requirement.
-In Huang et al.(2020)\cite{9288358}, the authors designed two new adversarial generators to attack LSTM-based detectors.
-They used a Genetic Attack (GA) and Probability Weighted Packet Saliency Attack (PWPSA) to fool the LSTM detection method over 90\% of the time.

 This paper attempts to build an autonomous UAV DRL-based guidance scheme.
 This guidance scheme will be robust against adversarial attacks by building a novel adversarial detector exploiting either CNN or LSTM network architectures that utilise the SHAP-based explainability of the DRL guidance scheme to detect attacks.